Tom Cruise: Marriages and relationships

 Cruise was next romantically linked with Penélope Cruz, his co-star in Vanilla Sky (2001).
 Their three-year relationship ended in 2004.
 An article in the October 2012 issue of Vanity Fair stated that several sources have said that after the breakup with Cruz, Scientologist leaders launched a secret project to find Cruise a new girlfriend.
 According to those sources, a series of "auditions" of Scientologist actresses resulted in a short-lived relationship with Iranian-British actress Nazanin Boniadi, who subsequently left Scientology.
 Scientology and Cruise's lawyers issued strongly worded denials and threatened to sue, accusing Vanity Fair of "shoddy journalism" and "religious bigotry".
 Journalist Roger Friedman later reported that he received an email from director and ex-Scientologist Paul Haggis confirming the story.

 In April 2005, Cruise began dating actress Katie Holmes.
 On April 27 that year, Cruise and Holmes—dubbed TomKat by the media—made their first public appearance together in Rome.
-A month later, Cruise publicly declared his love for Holmes on The Oprah Winfrey Show; he jumped on Winfrey's yellow couch and stood there.
-Media coverage at the time implied that Oprah was somewhat taken aback by Cruise's outburst, which distracted from the intended promotion of Cruise's current film, War of the Worlds.
+A month later, Cruise publicly declared his love for Holmes on The Oprah Winfrey Show; he jumped on Winfrey's yellow couch and stood there to make the announcement.
 On October 6, 2005, Cruise and Holmes announced they were expecting a child.
 In April 2006, their daughter Suri was born.

-On November 18, Holmes and Cruise were married at the 15th-century Odescalchi Castle in Bracciano, in a Scientologist ceremony attended by many Hollywood stars.
+On November 18, Holmes and Cruise were married at the 15th-century castle Castello Orsini-Odescalchi in Bracciano, in a Scientologist ceremony attended by many Hollywood stars.
 Their publicists said the couple had "officialized" their marriage in Los Angeles the day before the Italian ceremony.
-There has been widespread speculation that their marriage was arranged by the Church of Scientology.
+There has been widespread speculation that their marriage was arranged by Church of Scientology.
 David Miscavige, the head of Scientology, served as Cruise's best man.
 On June 29, 2012, Holmes filed for divorce from Cruise.
 On July 9, the couple signed a divorce settlement worked out by their lawyers.
 New York law requires all divorce documents remain sealed, so the exact terms of the settlement are not publicly available.
 Cruise stated that ex-wife Katie Holmes divorced him in part to protect the couple's daughter Suri from Scientology and that Suri is no longer a practicing member of the organization.